Raimel Tapia Player Props: Brewers vs. Phillies

 Raimel Tapia At The Plate

-- Tapia has four doubles, a triple, three home runs and 15 walks while hitting .238.
+- Tapia is hitting .239 with four doubles, a triple, three home runs and 15 walks.

-- In 49.0% of his games this year (25 of 51), Tapia has picked up at least one hit, and in five of those games (9.8%) he recorded multiple hits.
+- In 50.0% of his games this season (26 of 52), Tapia has picked up at least one hit, and in five of those games (9.6%) he recorded at least two.

-- He has gone deep in 5.9% of his games this season, and 2% of his chances at the plate.
+- Looking at the 52 games he has played this year, he's went deep in three of them (5.8%), and in 2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.